 The bulk of Archives & Collections staff's time is dedicated to the organization of our large archival collection that includes books, diaries, photographs, financial records, letters, etc. relating to the HoD.

-The Archives & Collections holds three major collections: the House of David Collection, the Local History Collection, and the Communal Societies Collection.
+The Archives & Collections holds three major collections: the House of David Collection, the Berrien County Collection, and the Communal Societies Collection.

-There are currently 14 boxes of archival material associated with the House of David Baseball Collection including photographs, incoming correspondence, business accounts, and more.
+There are currently 16 boxes of archival material associated with the House of David Baseball Collection, including photographs, incoming correspondence, business accounts, and more.

 Letterhead from a Francis Thorpe note on the baseball team's upcoming schedule, June 11, 1923.